geocolumbus/webpack-basic-notes/README.md

 ### Linting

-Enble eslint in IntelliJ Idea under Languages & Frameworks -> Code Quality Tools.
+Enable eslint in IntelliJ Idea under Languages & Frameworks -> Code Quality Tools.

 ### Test with Karma and Jasmine in Chrome